Materials-Consortia/schemas/defs/v1.2/prefixes/si/gibi.md

 **Latin symbol:** Gi
 **Display symbol:** Gi

-**Description:** The gibi prefix as a dimensionless multiple of 2³⁰ is one of a set of recommended prefixes in the International System of Units (SI), 9th Edition for refering to powers of 2.
+**Description:** The gibi prefix as a dimensionless multiple of 2³⁰ is one of a set of recommended prefixes in the International System of Units (SI), 9th Edition for referring to powers of 2.